 Better Homes and Gardens recently chose bamboo as the green flooring option of choice and installed it in their test kitchen.
 If you’re looking for durability, strand woven bamboo is 3 times harder than Oak or Maple and is uniquely beautiful.

 Keep the Floor You’ve Got

 Of course, the greenest option is to keep the floor you’ve got.
 This may be difficult if your floor is shag carpeting from the 1970s with bits and pieces of God-knows-what stuck in it.
 If that’s the case, any of the options listed above will do just fine.

 If, on the other hand, your current flooring can simply be resurfaced or refinished, that would be the greenest choice.
 It was also the most affordable choice.

 If you can’t keep your existing floors find out where your contractor plans on dumping them.
 With carpeting, you may be able to find a recycling plant to drop it off instead of having it end up in a landfill.

 Also, there is more than just the installation to think about when it comes to the environment, you’ve got to think about long-term maintenance as well.
-For instance, if you go with tile floor, what kind of sealant does it require and will it need future applications?
+For instance, if you go with a tile floor, what kind of sealant does it require, and will it need future applications?
 If so, how many and how often?

 Do your homework.
 Just because you’re buying bamboo floors doesn’t mean they are as green as they could be.
 Make sure you are buying from a reputable dealer that only sells products harvested from Forestry Stewardship Council certified well-managed forests.